gregnar/the_pivot/README.md

 `AWS_ACCESS_KEY_ID=your-access-key`
 `AWS_SECRET_ACCESS_KEY=your-secret-access-key`

-- Clone this repository.
+*Side note: never push this file to GitHub!*

+Now, assuming that this information is correct, you can follow these steps to get the app running locally:

-- Once in the project directory, run the following commands in the command line:
+- When in the project directory, run the following commands in the command line:

  `bundle install` <br />
  `rake db:setup`